lilpaf/lilpaf/README.md

 # Hi there 👋
 My name is Pavel Stoyanov

-I live in Sofia and work as .NET Developer in the FinTech industry.
+I live in Sofia and work as .NET Developer.

 ### :fountain_pen: Education